 Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
 Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the Maximum Contaminant Level Goal as feasible using the best available treatment technology.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLG's allow for a margin of safety. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. na: not applicable.
-Avg.: Regulatory compliance with some MCL's are based on running annual average of monthly samples.
+MCLG's allow for a margin of safety. ppm: milligrams per liter or parts per million - or one ounce in 7,350 gallons of water.
+N/A: not applicable.
+Avg.: Regulatory compliance with some MCL's is based on running annual average of monthly samples.
 Maximum Residual Disinfectant Level (MRDL): The highest level of disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-Maximum Residual Disinfectant to control microbial contaminants.

 There is no known or expected risk to health.
 MRDLG's do not reflect the benefits of the use of disinfectants to control microbial contaminants.